The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Introduction

-\citet{hopenhayn1992entry} was the first one to consider a model with both heterogeneous firms and entry and exit in the steady state.
+\citet{hopenhayn1992entry} considers a model with both heterogeneous firms and entry and exit in the steady state.
 In contrast to Jovanovic's model, firms know their productivity types, but productivity types evolve randomly in such a way that firms that have a low productivity today can have a high productivity tomorrow and vice versa.
-As mentioned earlier, this is the model that we will use to formalize Marshall's idea that the LRCE of a competitive industry is characterized by the cost function of a representative firm.\footnote{For a model that incorporates capital accumulation to Hopenhayn's competitive framework, see \citet{10.1257/mac.20150017}.
+As mentioned earlier, this is the model that we will use to formalize Marshall's idea that the LRCE of a competitive industry is characterized by the cost function of a representative firm.\footnote{Hopenhayn's model has been extended in different directions.
+For example, \citet{melitz2003impact} adapts Hopenhayn's model to a monopolistically competitive industry and \citet{10.1257/mac.20150017} incorporate capital accumulation to Hopenhayn's competitive framework.
 There is also a large literature, beginning with the work of \citet{ericson1995markov}, that studies dynamic equilibrium with capital accumulation, stochastic shocks, heterogeneous firms, and entry and exit under \emph{imperfect} competition.}

+To summarize, previous literature has followed one of two approaches.
+In the first approach, all firms are homogeneous, so the existence of a representative firm follows trivially, thus rendering a convenient and tractable framework.
+In the second approach, firm heterogeneity is explicitly introduced, but the notion of a representative firm is ignored.
+Our approach incorporates the best of both worlds: We explicitly introduce firm heterogeneity and show that, under certain conditions, a representative firm does exist.\footnote{\citet{chetty1986dynamic} consider a fairly different model of industry dynamics where firms are heterogeneous and there is entry and exit.
+They derive a long-run supply function but show that it cannot be rationalized as coming from a representative firm.}